Racer159/jackal/examples/wordpress/README.md

 # WordPress

-This example demonstrates how to use Zarf to deploy a WordPress blog into a cluster.
-It is used as a part of the [Creating a Zarf Package](../../docs/5-zarf-tutorials/0-creating-a-zarf-package.md) and [Deploying a Zarf Package](../../docs/5-zarf-tutorials/2-deploying-zarf-packages.md) tutorials.
+This example demonstrates how to use Jackal to deploy a WordPress blog into a cluster.
+It is used as a part of the [Creating a Jackal Package](../../docs/5-jackal-tutorials/0-creating-a-jackal-package.md) and [Deploying a Jackal Package](../../docs/5-jackal-tutorials/2-deploying-jackal-packages.md) tutorials.

-## `zarf.yaml` {#zarf.yaml}
+## `jackal.yaml` {#jackal.yaml}

 :::info